joshuaguerin/Answer-Set-Programming-Algorithms/Knapsack/gen/README.md

 the maximum value that can appear in the set, as well as the maximum weight that can appear in the set.

-The program borrows an approach from combinatorics called the "Stars & Bars" method to partition out how many items of each value we will have.
-Additional reading can be found [here](https://en.wikipedia.org/wiki/Stars_and_bars_(combinatorics))
+The program borrows an approach from combinatorics called the [Stars & Bars](https://en.wikipedia.org/wiki/Stars_and_bars_(combinatorics)) method to partition out how many items of each value we will have.

 It first makes a list containing a number of stars equal to the number of items and a number